Lesson 11 in the Basic Accounting series

 Below are examples of journal entries that reflect that concept.

-But first of all, let’s discuss exactly what accounting for sales tax includes.
+But first of all, let’s discuss exactly what accounting for the amount of sales tax includes.

 As small business owners it is very important for us to research our state tax laws and be aware of the specific sales taxes.
 You can usually find this information on your state’s tax commission website.
 You should not only research their website, but also call and talk to a representative on how to set up and transmit collected sales taxes.